We are a debt relief agency. We help people file for bankruptcy relief under the Bankruptcy Code.

 Before filing for bankruptcy in Milwaukee or other nearby locations in southeastern Wisconsin, there's a few things you've got to understand:

-If you've got any more questions about filing for bankruptcy, please contact Steven R. McDonald today and schedule a free consultation.Jump To Top Does filing for bankruptcy prevent utility disconnection?
+If you have more questions or concerns about filing for bankruptcy, please contact Steven R. McDonald today and schedule a free consultation.Jump To Top Does filing for bankruptcy prevent utility disconnection?

 Yes.
 Oak Creek bankruptcy lawyer Steven R. McDonald helps you stop utility shutoffs when utility companies threaten to stop services because you haven't been able to pay your bill.
 However, filing for bankruptcy will not relieve your debt from unpaid utility bills.
 Schedule a free consultation today to discuss more details.Jump To Top Can Bankruptcy Help Me Get Rid of Payday Loans?